BryanCMBarbosa/Vocore2-GPIO/README.md

     delay(1000)
 ```

-Note that the only difference between these commands and the commands used in Arduino is the quotation marks for passing the words 'OUTPUT', 'INPUT', 'HIGH' and 'LOW' as parameters.
+Note that the only differences between these commands and the commands used in Arduino are the quotation marks for passing the words 'OUTPUT', 'INPUT', 'HIGH' and 'LOW' as parameters.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.